kafeinOmer/openhab-android/docs/USAGE.md

 ### Quick Access Device Controls

- e-Safe  supports the device controls introduced in Android 11: https://www.android.com/intl/en_US/android-11/#a11-device-controls-article
+ e-SAFE  supports the device controls introduced in Android 11: https://www.android.com/intl/en_US/android-11/#a11-device-controls-article
 When using a [semantic model](https://www.openhab.org/docs/tutorial/model.html#semantic-model) the location and/or equipment name can be shown in the tiles.

 ## Multi server support